-Theater, film, radio and television actor and producer with a history of 20 years of uninterrupted work in Puerto Rico, the United States, Spain and Colombia, among others.
-He began working professionally as a teenager and continued his training in the Drama Department of the University of Puerto Rico, where he earned his undergraduate degree with honors, and excelled in classical theater, as well as physical theater and dance.
-Fluent in Spanish, English, Portuguese and French.
-He lived in New York City for 8 years, working with The Public Theater, and Circle in the Square.
-Welcomed by the Latino theater circuit of the city, receiving several recognitions by Hola Awards (Hispanic Organization of Latin Actors), ACE (Asociación de Cronistas de Espectáculos de NY) and ATI (Asociación de Teatristas Independientes).
-His degrees also include a certificate in Arts Administration from the New York University School of Continuing Studies.
+Film, television, theater and radio actor and producer with a history of 25 years of uninterrupted work in Puerto Rico, the United States, Spain and Colombia.
+Lacén began working professionally as a teenager and continued on to the Drama Department of the University of Puerto Rico, graduating with honors.
+He excelled in classical theater, physical theater and dance, and is fluent in Spanish, English, Portuguese and French.
+He lived in New York City for 8 years, working with The Public Theater and Circle in the Square.
+Welcomed by the Latino theater circuit of the city, he received several recognitions by HOLA Awards, ACE and ATI.
+He also holds a certificate in Arts Administration from NYU’s School of Continuing Studies.

-His discipline and physical malleability have secured important roles of historical figures, such as his theater interpretation of composer Rafael Hernández in Puerto Rico, and the legendary baseball player Roberto Clemente, for theaters in cities such as New York, San Juan, Chicago, Washington, D.C. and Pittsburgh; a role he successfully reprised in the short film 3,000.
+His discipline and physical malleability have secured important roles of historical figures, such as his theatrical interpretations of composer Rafael Hernández and the legendary baseball player Roberto Clemente, a role he successfully reprised in the short film 3,000.
 Other theater credits include: Godspell, Hamlet, Medea and Infinito enquanto dure.

-Along the same vein, one of his most important works was his interpretation of Pedro Knight (Celia Cruz’ husband) in the hit Off-Broadway play Celia: The Life and Music of Celia Cruz; which ran for over a year, and traveled to cities ranging from Miami to Tenerife in the Canary Islands.
-Lacén reprises don Pedro Knight, from his early youth this time, in the new TV series Celia, produced by Fox Telecolombia and Telemundo, released in 2015.
-Celia has aired with a great amount of success in Colombia, Chile, the United States, Bolivia, Ecuador and Puerto Rico.
+One of his most important works was his interpretation of Pedro Knight (Celia Cruz’ husband) in the hit Off-Broadway play Celia: The Life and Music of Celia Cruz; which ran for over a year and traveled to cities such as Miami and Tenerife in the Canary Islands.
+Lacén reprises Pedro Knight, from his early years this time, in the TV series Celia, produced by Fox Telecolombia and Telemundo, released in 2015.
+Celia has enjoyed great international success, and can currently be streamed on Netflix.

-Likewise, one of his most-awarded performances is in La esclava blanca, the top-rated telenovela for Caracol TV is the new soap opera La Esclava Blanca, which has maintained the top spot in ratings since its debut in Colombia during January 2016.
-La Esclava Blanca has been sold to 28 countries, including Poland, the United States, South Africa, Panama and Puerto Rico.
+Likewise, one of his most-awarded performances is in La esclava blanca, the top-rated telenovela for Caracol TV, Colombia (2016).
+La esclava blanca has been sold to 28 countries, including Poland, the United States, South Africa, Panama and Puerto Rico.
 Netflix has also acquired streaming rights.